ydataai/ydata-profiling/README.md

     conda install -c conda-forge pandas-profiling

+### Using Jupyter notebook

+Inside any code cell or line in a cell in the Juyter notebook, type any of the below and execute it to see the package being installed:

+#### Linux/MacOS

+    %%bash
+    pip install pandas-profiling

+    or

+    ! pip install pandas-profiling

+#### Windows

+    import sys
+    !{sys.executable} -m pip install pandas-profiling

+Similarly, we can also do the above with the `conda` package installer.

 ### From source

 Download the source code by cloning the repository or by pressing ['Download ZIP'](https://github.com/pandas-profiling/pandas-profiling/archive/master.zip) on this page.
 Install by navigating to the proper directory and running

     python setup.py install

 ## Usage

 The profile report is written in HTML5 and CSS3, which means pandas-profiling requires a modern browser.